 Meet Kids Where They Are

-But that’s really not unusual.
+And it’s not unusual.
 Each school year you have a few students who are above grade level, many students right on track, and a handful of students who are below grade level.
 As a teacher, you are prepared to meet each of these kids where they are.

 Pre-assessments in reading, writing, and math can help you figure out what your students know.
 They also allow you to tailor your introductory lessons to meet your students’ needs.
 And they provide a baseline so you can measure growth throughout the year.
 Even if your students don’t meet all the typical benchmarks, the pre-assessments will serve as evidence of how much your students did learn.